Anandnair03/petstoreAPI/README.md

 This is a POC for API automation for https://petstore.swagger.io/

-To Run the Test you need Java 21 or above and maven installed Move to the project directory to run test.

-Test commands :
+Requirements:

+- [x] Java 21
+- [x] Maven

+Test command to run from the project directory:

     mvn test

-Reports can be found under /reports forder
+Reports can be found under ==/reports ==folder.